johnfds-8/30-JS-Problems/README.md

 [4.Find area](././4.Find-Area) => Create a Function to Calculate the area of rectangle given its width and height

 [5.Reversed String](././5.RevString) => Write a function that takes a string  and returns the reversed version of it.

+[6.Even Or Odd](././6.EvenOdd)  => Write a function that checks if a number is even or odd and return "Even" odd "Odd" accordingly.